Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

-02-21-2018 - A new deployment will be coming later today, with the following changes:
+02-21-2018 - (update: the release has been deployed, but there's going to be a short delay before I can update the new documentation and swagger specs.
+I will attempt to do so first thing in the morning tomorrow!)
+A new deployment will be coming later today, with the following changes:
 * Vendor components should be getting returned now from requests.
 Some data, such as time sensitive items, may still be incorrect and will have fixes in the next release.
 * Further improvements to the new Advanced Write Actions
 * Vendor definitions will now have "location" data, and DestinyVendorComponent will now have a "vendorLocationIndex" property.
 If a valid (>= 0) index, it will point to the index of DestinyVendorDefinition.locations data that you can use to show a vendor's destination and other human readable info.  (actual population of that info is TBD, didn't quite make it out for release yet: but you can begin implementing against it in anticipation)